Prosono/SMARTi_BaseComponent/README.md

-Presenting the SMARTi Integration for Home Asssitant.
+Presenting the SMARTi Integration for Home Asssitant - The Home Assistant Revolution.

-Do you find is difficult to set up a new complete dashboard that covers the needs of everyone on the home?
+- Do you find it challenging to create a comprehensive dashboard that meets the needs of everyone in your household?
-Are you tired of modifying your dashboard each time you add a new device to Home Assistant?
+- Are you frustrated with having to update your dashboard every time you add a new device to Home Assistant?
-Do you wish you could have a better designet dashboard view?
+- Do you wish your dashboard could feature a sleek, professional, and clean design?
+- Are you looking for a single dashboard solution that works seamlessly across all your devices—phones, tablets, and desktops?

-If the andwer is yes to one of the questions above, SMARTi is the integration for you!
+If the answer is yes to one of the questions above, SMARTi is the integration for you!

 SMARTi is the most complete out-of-the-box solution for a care-free maintenance and seamless dashboard experience for Home Assitant.
 Utilizing the powers of Home assitant, HACs, Automations and the like, SMARTi gathers all your devices into one seamless smart home experience.